Education Forum Committee

 Dr Alka Sehgal Cuthbert

 Alka is an educator, independent researcher and writer.
 She has worked in education for over 20 years as an English teacher and lecturer in media/cultural studies.
 Her recent doctoral work, grounded in the philosophy and sociology of education, considered the importance of social-realist epistemology and its politico-ethical implications.
-She is co-author and a contributor of What Should Schools Teach: Disciplines, Subjects and the Pursuit of Truth.
+She is co-author and a contributor of What Should Schools Teach: Disciplines, Subjects and the Pursuit of Truth (second edition being prepared).
 She writes in academic journals and for public/professional publications including TES and Teach Secondary.

 Alex Standish is a senior lecturer in geography education at UCL Institute of Education and fellow of the Royal Geographical Association.
 At the IOE he leads the Secondary Geography Post-Graduate Certificate in Education and teaches on the MA in geography education.
 Standish contributed to the 2013 national curriculum/GCSE review for geography and also the London Curriculum.
 He advises several London schools with respect to curriculum and teacher education.
 He recently co-edited What Should Schools Teach?
-Disciplines, Subjects and the Pursuit of Knowledge.
+Disciplines, Subjects and the Pursuit of Knowledge (second edition being prepared).

-Gareth teaches science in secondary schools in South London.
+Gareth teaches mathematics and English to apprentices in London.
 He is responsible for Education Forum newsletters and registrations.
 He has been head of physics at one of the country’s leading grammar schools and taught at innovative schools such as Michaela and the East London Science School.
 He also ran the Physics Factory, aiming to put the fizz back into physics teaching in London.
 He writes on education and science for spiked magazine.